etruong42/etruong42.github.com/_posts/2018-07-13-My-Art-to-Studying-Algorithms.md

 [^1]: http://qr.ae/TUpbZ7 - *I am a B.Tech computer science student.
 I've heard that data structures and algorithms are very important and are asked in every interview, but I have no interest in that topic.
 What other options do I have?*
 [^2]: http://qr.ae/TU8cYb - *“algorithms” and “data structures” are ways of giving you something to do when you don’t know how to do anything.
 Algorithms are for n00bs.
 (700 upvotes)*
-[^3]: https://www.quora.com/Why-do-most-software-developers-suck-at-algorithm-type-interview-questions/answer/Moray-Taylor?srid=i5hi - *I’m exaggerating, but the point is, as a Professional Software Developer, those algo questions are only vaguely related to the actual job.
+[^3]: https://www.quora.com/Why-do-most-software-developers-suck-at-algorithm-type-interview-questions/answer/Moray-Taylor?srid=i5hi - *those algo questions are only vaguely related to the actual job.
 If you think professional programming is about solving algorithm puzzles, you are in for a rude awakening.
 (2k upvotes)*
 [^4]: https://www.quora.com/What-are-the-common-misconceptions-that-aspiring-programmers-have/answer/Moray-Taylor?srid=dfs - *Programming is about algorithms?
 [No,] programming is about building solutions, that’s it.*
 [^5]: https://www.quora.com/Why-is-Introduction-to-Algorithms-a-must-read-for-becoming-a-better-programmer/answer/John-Byrd-2?srid=i5hi - This was an answer extremely critical of learning algorithms that has since unfortunately been deleted